 Review: Doubletree Istanbul Old Town

-I picked the Doubletree Istanbul Old Town because of its location near Sultanahmed and all of the Old Town sights.
+I picked the Doubletree Istanbul Old Town because of its location near Sultanahmet and all of the Old Town sights.
 The hotel can be booked for 44,000 points or around $160 per night.
 This is a good choice for families, since the property offers 50% off second room rates (Best Available Rate only) if a child is staying in the second room.

-Doubletree Istanbul Old Town Location
+Doubletree Istanbul Old Town location

 The Doubletree Istanbul Old Town is close enough to Sultanahmet, but not in the midst of it.
 You’ll miss out on a fully “local” experience, even if you do spend most of your time outside like I did.